bdotloh/mavap/README.md

 # Long-term Action Forecasting Using Multi-headed Attention-based Variational Recurrent Neural Networks (MAVAP)
 Pytorch implementation of MAVAP, a probablistic neural network archicture for action forecasting from videos.
-This piece of work was presented at the 3rd Workshop and Competition on Affective Behavior Analysis in-the-wild (ABAW), which was held during the Computer Vision and Pattern Recognition conference in 2022.
+This piece of work was presented at the 3rd Workshop and Competition on Affective Behavior Analysis in-the-wild (ABAW), which was hosted at the Computer Vision and Pattern Recognition conference in 2022.

 ```stex
 @inproceedings{loh2022long,